-International Tower Hill Mines is not a large company by global standards.
-It has a market capitalization of CA$205m, which means it wouldn't have the attention of many institutional investors.
-In the chart below, we can see that institutional investors have bought into the company.
-We can zoom in on the different ownership groups, to learn more about International Tower Hill Mines.
+International Tower Hill Mines is a smaller company with a market capitalization of CA$148m, so it may still be flying under the radar of many institutional investors.
+In the chart below, we can see that institutions are noticeable on the share registry.
+Let's take a closer look to see what the different types of shareholders can tell us about International Tower Hill Mines.

 What Does The Institutional Ownership Tell Us About International Tower Hill Mines?

-Our data indicates that hedge funds own 38% of International Tower Hill Mines.
+It looks like hedge funds own 40% of International Tower Hill Mines shares.
 That worth noting, since hedge funds are often quite active investors, who may try to influence management.
 Many want to see value creation (and a higher share price) in the short term or medium term.
-Our data shows that Paulson & Co.
-Inc. is the largest shareholder with 32% of shares outstanding.
-With 14% and 14% of the shares outstanding respectively, The Electrum Group LLC and Sprott Asset Management, LP are the second and third largest shareholders.
+Paulson & Co.
+Inc. is currently the company's largest shareholder with 32% of shares outstanding.
+Meanwhile, the second and third largest shareholders, hold 14% and 14%, of the shares outstanding, respectively.

 After doing some more digging, we found that the top 3 shareholders collectively control more than half of the company's shares, implying that they have considerable power to influence the company's decisions.